ecs-vlc/iridis-useful-scripts/README.md

 ## Monitoring slrum job output
-If you want to monitor the output of you job in real time, you can run the 'tail' command every 1 second and keep displaying the most recent 50 lines.
+If you want to monitor the output of your job in real time, you can run the 'tail' command every 1 second and keep displaying the most recent 50 lines.
 This can be useful for faster debugging.

 ```bash